Rich in antioxidants, vitamins, minerals, oxygen, water, and live enzymes, fresh fruits and vegetables are essential to our lives as human beings.

 BOTTOM LINE

-Organifi's Green Juice is a fairly solid choice for a greens supplement.
+Organifi's Green Juice is a solid choice for a greens supplement.
 It contains adaptogens and superfoods to help balance the body.
-Their greens are also non-gmo and USDA organic.
+Their greens are USDA organic.

 B